Schedule with me

 Sexual orientation discrimination refers to treating an individual less favorably or unfairly because of their real or perceived sexual orientation, whether they are heterosexual, homosexual, or bisexual.
 It involves a range of behaviors and actions that disadvantage individuals because of their sexual orientation, including in the areas of employment, housing, education, and public services.

-Minnesota Sexual Orientation Discrimination Attorney
+Minnesota Mediator for Sexual Orientation Discrimination Cases

 What laws prohibit sexual orientation discrimination?